A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

 \subsection{Millimeter and Radio Observations}

-Four gold-sample objects have published millimeter and radio observations \citep{Ho2019cow,Margutti2019,Yao2020,Ho2019gep,Horesh2020}.
-We observed an additional four objects obtained with the IRAM Northern Extended Millimeter Array (NOEMA), the Submillimeter Array (SMA), and the Karl G. Jansky Very Large Array (VLA; \citealt{Perley2011}).
-Observations are listed in Table~\ref{tab:radio}; all resulted in non-detections.
+Four transients in Table~\ref{tab:sources_all} have published millimeter and/or radio observations \citep{Yao2020,Ho2019gep,Horesh2020,Ho2020b,Perley2021}.
+We observed an additional four objects with the IRAM Northern Extended Millimeter Array (NOEMA), the Submillimeter Array (SMA), and the Karl G. Jansky Very Large Array (VLA; \citealt{Perley2011}): \edit1{three from Table~\ref{tab:sources_all} and one (SN\,2019aajs) from Table~\ref{tab:literature}.} Observations are listed in Table~\ref{tab:radio}; all resulted in non-detections.

 We observed SN\,2019aajs, SN\,2019myn, SN\,2019qav, and SN\,2020rsc with the VLA.
 Data were calibrated using the automated pipeline available in the Common Astronomy Software Applications (CASA; \citealt{McMullin2007}) with additional flagging applied manually, then imaged using the CLEAN algorithm \citep{Hogbom1974}.